 Russell Smith, of Russell Smith Chartered Accountants is sharing a video each day responding to the fast moving guidance coming from government.
 You can see these here.
 Russell is one of the accountants that AOI members can access for a free hours’ consultation.
 See more here.

 Martin Lewis has a short film explaining the freelancer support available here.
+This is regularly updated, so check back to see what is new.

 We have written to the government (March 23) about the financial support of freelancers.
 You can read our submission here: Covid AOI responce to Gov March 23 2020.
 This is in line with other creator organisations, strengthening our position by speaking with one voice.